Carla-de-Beer/cities-api/README.md

 # Cities API
 [![CircleCI](https://circleci.com/gh/Carla-de-Beer/cities-api.svg?style=svg)](https://circleci.com/gh/Carla-de-Beer/cities-api)

-This is a Spring Boot API project operating on city-related data.
+This is a Spring Boot API project operating on city-related data contained within a MySQL database.
 The city data is manipulated by means of standard CRUD calls, together with custom queries.
-The data is contained within a MySQL database.

 The project is written in Java 11 and uses Maven as build tool.
 Swagger2 is used to generate the API documentation.
 Unit tests are written with JUnit 5 and Mockito.
 Integration tests are written in JUnit 5 as well as with the Postman platform.